peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An arbitrary-precision binary floating-point number.
+* The sum of the two objects.

 ### Subtract
     public EFloat Subtract​(int intValue)